aduyko/website/emo.md

 - Anything is Everything
 - Armor for Sleep
 - Asthenia (JP)
-- At The Drive In
 - Balance and Composure
 - Battalion of Saints
 - Beefeater
 - Bicycle Inn
-- Blowout *
 - Blue Depth
 - Boilermaker
 - Bombastic Dream Pussy